leecher1337/mgoodies-skype/trunk/mydetails/Docs/mydetails_readme.txt

 Some comments:
 1. SimpleAway does not show a dialog to set a message for all protocols.
 Someones it does not show the dialog (I requested it in the thread http://forums.miranda-im.org/showthread.php?p=47157).
 2. For core away system, only some protocols works (probabily the same as SimpleAway).
 But for the ones that it works, the message in the frame is the old message.
 I know, it suck...
-But if you use ersatz plugin this problem doesn't happen.
+But if you use ersatz plugin this problem doesn't happen: http://pescuma.mirandaim.ru/miranda/ersatz.zip
 3. To allow setting avatar, a protocol must implement the services in http://forums.miranda-im.org/showthread.php?t=5583 (AFAIK now ICQ, Yahoo and MSN does)

 Todo: